NilPointer-Software/bdfd-wiki/src/bdscript/randomRoleID.md

 # $randomRoleID
-Returns random role id from the current server or the provided server.
+Returns a random role id from the current server or from the provided server.

 ## Syntax
 ```